kubernetes/enhancements/keps/sig-network/6128-loadbalancer-resource/README.md

 ### Risks and Mitigations

-**Risk: Cloud provider adoption.** If cloud providers do not adopt the new resource, users gain no benefit.

-*Mitigation:* The resource is designed to be optional and additive.
-Cloud providers can adopt it incrementally.
-The structured status reporting alone provides enough value to motivate adoption, as it solves the e2e testing problem identified in KEP-4631.

 **Risk: Configuration drift between Service and LoadBalancer.** Users may set conflicting values on the Service and LoadBalancer resource.